MDIL-SNU/SevenNet/sevenn/pair_e3gnn/README.md

 ## Cautions
 - It can be slower than the CPU with a small number of atoms.
 - The maximum number of atoms that can be calculated is 46,340 (overflow issue).
-- There can be occured small amounts of numerical error
+- There can be occurred small amounts of numerical error
   - The introduction of some FP32 operations can lead to minor numerical errors, particularly in pressure calculations, but these are generally smaller than those seen with SevenNet.
   - If the error is too large, ensure that the `fmad=false` option in `patch_lammps.sh` is correctly applied during build.